 The Greek in this verse is identical to the last half of Luke 5:24.
 There is a lot of overlap between the vocabulary Jesus used here and the vocabulary used to describe his resurrection from the dead elsewhere.
 There are two key words involved.
 The word that Jesus uses that is translated as "rise" actually means "awaken."
 The word that is translated as "lift up" is the word that Jesus uses to described either his raising from the dead or being lifted up to the cross.

-πορεύου (verb 2nd sg pres imperat mp ) "Go" is poreuomai (poreuô) which means "make to go", "carry", "convey", "bring", "go", "march," and "proceed."
-It is almost always translated as "go" in the NT. -- The Greek verb translated as "go" isn't the most common verb translated as "go" in the NT but it is often translated that way.
-This word means "to lead over", "depart," and "to carry over."
+πορεύου (verb 2nd sg pres imperat mp ) "Go" is poreuomai (poreuô) which means "make to go," "carry," "convey," "bring," "go," "march," and "proceed."
+It is almost always translated as "go" in the NT. -- The Greek verb translated as "go" is the most common verb translated as "go" in the NT.
+This word means "to lead over," "depart," and "to carry over."
 This word, however, uniquely means both "to pursue a course" and "to depart from life."
-Since it is in a form that acts on itself, the sense is "take yourselves".
+Since it is in a form that acts on itself, the sense is "take yourselves."

 I say: The word translated as "I say" is the most common word that means "to say," and "to speak," but it also means "to teach," which seems to be the way Christ uses it more frequently.
 It also has many ancillary meanings such as "to count" ("to number " or like we might say, "to recount" a story) or "to choose for yourself."
 Christ usually uses this word to refer to his own speaking or teaching.

 unto thee: The word for "you" is the indirect object form of the pronoun.

 Arise: The word for "arise" means "awaken" and is the same word Christ uses to describe God raising the dead and false prophets arising.